-Be sure to:
+Be sure to

-- Remove the wire from the spark plug when servicing the engine or equipment to prevent accidental starting.
-Disconnect the negative wire from the battery terminal if equipped with a 12-volt starting system. - Keep cylinder fins and governor parts free of grass and other debris which can affect engine speed. - Examine muffler periodically to be sure it is functioning effectively.
+- Put the machine in a safe condition when servicing.
+For instructions, see Safe Condition on page 8. - Keep cylinder fins and governor parts free of grass and other debris which can affect engine speed. - Examine muffler periodically to be sure it is functioning effectively.
 A worn or leaking muffler should be repaired or replaced as necessary. - Use fresh gasoline.
 Stale fuel can gum carburetor and cause leakage. - Check fuel lines and fittings frequently for cracks or leaks.
 Replace if necessary.

-3. Safety Signs on the Machine
+3. Safety Signs

-Locations 3.1
+3.1 Safety Sign Locations